Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: The Hessian of the tau -function

 \subsection{Kernel representation and scale-invariant formulation}

 The dispersionless Toda hierarchy associates to a simply connected domain $D \subset \mathbb{C}$ a $\tau$-function whose logarithm $\mathcal{F}=\log\tau$ serves as a generating function for the harmonic moments.
 In the present paper, however, we use this framework only for the polynomial family \eqref{eq:map}.
-The general discussion from Section~\ref{sec:intro} is included only to place the problem in its geometric and integrable context.

 For the maps \eqref{eq:map} with $0<\zeta<\zeta_{\mathrm{univ}}$, the boundary is real-analytic and the Wiegmann--Zabrodin kernel identity applies.
-The mixed second derivatives of $\mathcal{F}$ with respect to the Toda times $(t_m, \bar{t}_n)$ are then expressed via the inverse conformal map $w(z)$ as follows~\cite{BOOKtau}:
+The mixed second derivatives of $\mathcal{F}$ with respect to the Toda times $(t_m, \bar{t}_n)$ are then expressed via the inverse conformal map $w(z)$ as follows~\cite{WiegmannZabrodin2000,BOOKtau}:

 where $z$ and $z'$ are treated as independent complex variables and the coefficient extraction $[z^{-m}]$ refers to the Laurent expansion at infinity.

 The right-hand side of \eqref{eq:hessian-original} depends on the conformal radius $r$ through the normalization $w(z) \sim z/r$ at infinity.
 This dependence is inessential for spectral questions: it can be absorbed by passing to the scale-free variable $x = r/z$ introduced in Section~\ref{sec:inversion}.
 In terms of $x$, we have $w(z)^{-1} = x \, U(x;\zeta)$ by \eqref{eq:w-U}, and the kernel becomes